top of page

 Nurturing a Culture of Adaptability

 Organisations must determine their AI strategy.
 In particular, whether an AI implementation is intended to replace human jobs.
 If so, organisations must get this messaging clear and communicate it well - whether good news for jobs, bad news for jobs, or a test and learn approach that sits somewhere in the middle.
-An employee needs to be able to trust the organisation's AI agenda before they will trust the individual AI tools.
+Trust in the organisation's overarching AI strategy must precede trust in any individual AI tool.

 The Employee Experience